Denuwan31368/Hospital_Management_System/README.md

-# Hospital Management System
+# HOSPITAL EMERGENCY MANAGEMENT SYSTEM

 CIT300 – Data Structures and Algorithms
 Individual Mid Assignment
 Student ID: 23DA2-0428

-## What this project does
+## Description of Project

 This is a console (text-based) Java application that simulates how a hospital's emergency unit might manage patients.
 You interact with it